AngeloDotNet/Docker.Application/README.md

 - docker exec rabbitNode2 rabbitmqctl join_cluster rabbit@node1.rabbit
 - docker exec rabbitNode2 rabbitmqctl start_app
 - docker exec rabbitNode1 rabbitmqctl set_policy ha "." '{"ha-mode":"all"}'

+For SEQ (docker version) the first boot occurs without any form of active login.
+After the docker is active, navigate to the SETTINGS > USERS section to enable authentication to access the dashboard.

 ### Important